Cereal9/4bit-Adder/README.md

 This 4-bit adder utilizes the first seven switches (0-7) as inputs, with switch 9 serving as the carry-in value.
 Switches 0 through
 3 represent the first 4-bit number, where 0 is the least significant bit (LSB) and 3 is the most significant bit (MSB).
 Similarly, switches 4 through 7 represent the second 4-bit number.
-Switch 9 acts as the carry-in bit, setting it high results in a carry output when both A and B are 0.
 In case of overflow, indicating a result that cannot be represented using 4 bits, LED 9 will be illuminated to signal overflow (e.g., 8 + 8 = 0, but overflow LED is on).